I think we'll probably start with soundbites two and three and just go in order from there.

 We don't know who.

-If this was because of my president, then I mean if it you know, those questions need to be asked.
+If this was because of my president, then, I mean, if it, you know, those questions need to be asked.

-Who knew what and when do they know it?
+And when did they know it?

 Well, that's what Kurt Weldon's saying.

-I I want to say this to you.
+I want to say this to you.

-But all that aside, these these panels have as a role to protect official Washington, who's ever there.
+But all that aside, these panels have as a role to protect official Washington, who's ever there.

 Somebody in official Washington.